Guide: How to make friends in Eindhoven

 Nothing is as bonding as going all the way together.
 Choose a sport that appeals to you and sign up for a club.
 The Eindhoven touch rugby team, for example, was founded a few years ago by a group of internationals and is very welcoming.
 Or how about this cool wheelchair basketball team or this international ice hockey team?
 Also fun: the new padel courts next to Eindhoven Central Station.
 The club has several WhatsApp groups you can join, which makes it extra easy to meet others.

 Are you more into culture and design?
 The leading Van Abbemuseum has a great network of friends.
-The Young Art Crowd is a platform and meeting place for young thinkers and doers in art.
+At their Friends Association you can meet other art lovers and attend interesting lectures.
 For good conversations and inspiring talks, the weekly Innovation Cafes in Kazerne are also highly recommended.
 Or just feel like having a gooood laugh: buy your ticket for an international comedy night at Lab-1.

 The Expat Spouses Initiative is an excellent place to make friends and boost your career.
 It’s the professional kickstart for anyone new in Eindhoven!
 And they host monthly meet-ups and exciting workshops.
 You can also join the successful buddy program Women for Women (we spoke to three participants about their experiences).
 For creative entrepreneurs among us, International Creative Women is an inspiring community.